davidlmaldonado/file-audit-treemap/README.md

 - Progress reporting every 5M lines
 - UUID directory detection — directories with 100+ UUID-named subdirs are automatically bucketed by size tier to keep the treemap navigable

+## How the Treemap Handles Scale

+The scan captures every file at every depth — `find -type f` with no `-maxdepth`.
+All size, atime, mtime, and extension metrics at every visible level are computed from the complete set of files underneath, regardless of how the treemap is displayed.

+The treemap itself uses depth-aware pruning to keep the HTML navigable at scale.
+At each level, the builder limits how many child directories are shown and rolls smaller ones into an `(N smaller items)` bucket.
+The thresholds get progressively tighter at deeper levels — the root may show 30 children, but by depth 7 it caps at 6.
+Directories below a minimum size threshold for their depth are aggregated rather than rendered individually.

+This means very small directories or files may not appear as individual entries in the treemap, but their data is always included in the parent's totals.
+The size, staleness percentage, and file type breakdowns at any level reflect 100% of the data underneath — nothing is dropped, only consolidated for presentation.

+For directories with large numbers of UUID-named subdirectories (common in media ingest workflows), the builder automatically detects these and groups them into size-tier buckets (e.g., "UUID dirs 150+ GB (42)") rather than rendering hundreds of individual entries.

 ## Requirements

 - Bash 4+